KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Geppetto.md

 > Aria knew about [[Orius Dryden]]'s secret, which made him a opposition to her because of her marriage to [[Jackson Felwinter]].

 ###### Campaign 2
 After becoming cornered by the Night Had, Geppetto was forced to work on a machine, along side [[Puppeteer Witch Iris Mindstring]], that had large amount of unknown power, and would be able to pinpoint certain points of interests for [[Orius Dryden]].
+The party finds Geppetto in the Elemental Plane of Water Kingdom, Oceador.
+The party is able to help him thwart the Hags plans, and retake the kingdom.
+Geppetto now works with [[Shek Kai Yun]], learning about his philosophies.

 ##### Abilities
-Geppetto is a mid level spellcaster and is considered one of the smartest men in the universe
+Geppetto is a mid level spellcaster and is considered one of the smartest men in the universe.